 Class quotas are used to determine the number of spaces in each dorm to be offered to members of each class.
 The purpose of the class quota system is to assure an equitable distribution of classes within each dorm to avoid “senior” dorms.
 The class quotas for each dorm are determined by Residential Life.
 Rooms that are drawn as part of Hall Group Draw and Multiple Occupancy Draw are not subject to class quotas.

-All necessary forms are available on the Residential Life forms webpage.
+All necessary forms are available on the Residential Life Room Draw webpage.
 Deadlines are listed on the Room Draw Calendar.
 If you have questions concerning the dates when forms must be submitted, refer to the calendar or contact the Residential Life office in Guild.

 Class lists with randomly assigned, computer-generated priority numbers will be posted on the Room Draw website.
 Check your priority number.